Coal News We love to talk!

 Apart from improved volume, another benefit of the GST regime is that it will eliminate stranded tax, which arises due to the mismatch of tax on the input and output.
 This may increase the projected earnings per share by 6-8 per cent for the next fiscal for GAIL.
 ONGC and Oil India may also be able to recover input tax credit on operating expenses linked to natural gas.
 Natural gas accounts for more than 40 per cent of the domestic production of ONGC and Oil India.

-- Power gains Read more
+- No second round of bids for Bhushan Power Read more